brxken128/dexios-book/src/Checksums.md

 Hashing mode uses `BLAKE3` for verification, due to it's speed, security and regular updates. (very ideal for this use case).

+Checksums are not used by Dexios for anything security related, they are for your peace of mind.

 We hash the **encrypted** file (after encryption and before/during decryption).
 This is to ensure that your file wasn't tampered with between encrypting it and decrypting it.
 If the hash isn't the same then something *very* bad has happened.

 This was originally `sha3-512` in versions 3.x.x and below, and was `KangarooTwelve` in 4.x.x (via the `tiny_keccak` crate) but since v5 it has been changed to `BLAKE3` for a number of reasons.
 We have no plans to change `BLAKE3` at this moment in time - it's fast, secure, and does the job very well.